 Law as an Academic Discipline, in Stateless Law: Evolving Boundaries of a Discipline 43 (Shauna Van Praagh & Helge Dedek eds., 2015).

-The Bureaucrats of Private Law (with Roy Kreitner).
+The Other Half of Regulatory Theory (with Roy Kreitner).

 The Property Pact (with Michael A. Heller) (draft available).